Background image

 The 1948 water polo team was the first to represent Australia in a mainstream Olympic team sport.

-In London the men made the quarter-finals after winning their final preliminary round match against Greece 13-8.
+At London 2012 the men made the quarter-finals after winning their final preliminary round match against Greece 13-8.
 Buoyed from that performance the Aussies took a 8-6 lead into the final quarter against eventual bronze medallists Serbia but were unable to progress to the semi finals going down 11-8 and eventually finishing the tournament seventh.

-Despite a consistent tournament with two wins, two losses and a drawn, the men’s team failed to qualify for the quarter finals at Rio 2016.
+Despite a consistent tournament with two wins, two losses and a drawn, the men’s team failed to qualify for the quarter-finals at Rio 2016.

 Water polo is the oldest Olympic team sport having been contested continuously at every modern Olympic Games since Paris 1900.
 Football also debuted in 1900 but was not held at the Los Angeles 1932 Games.